 Dress Up In Safety Gear for the Task

-- The activities cause injuries, and that and is why you have to protect yourself from possible injuries.
+- The activities cause injuries, which is why you must protect yourself from possible injuries.
 Dress properly when sharpening the circular saw blade as you put on safety goggles to protect your eyes from debris, and put on heavy work gloves to protect your hands.